1. Event and Project Ideas

 The Guild Association Resource Guide (PDF) is an excellent tool for all guild members with compliance-related questions.

-The Guild Association accountant and compliance manager work to ensure that guilds are compliant with fundraising rules and regulations and to avoid penalties, which jeopardize our nonprofit status.
+Our accountant works to ensure that guilds are compliant with fundraising rules and regulations to avoid penalties, which jeopardize our nonprofit status.

 Contact us with any questions you may have.

 Using past events as your baseline, what do you want to improve upon?
 Do you want to increase your audience, attract more sponsors or improve your silent auction?